mark-i-m/os2/README.md

 # WIP

+- Currently getting a double fault when using RNG... need to debug

 - Userspace
     - Need to load the user code into the new virtual memory region.
         - Need some sort of ELF loader... `gz/rust-elfloader` looks promising.